GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 Wavelength calibration from peaks is better done in interactive mode despite our efforts to automate the process.

-To use the sky transmission peaks in the science frames, we invoke the ``makeWavecalFromSkyEmission`` recipe.
+To use the emission features in the sky spectrum, we invoke the ``makeWavecalFromSkyEmission`` recipe.

 ::